Unveiling the Crucial Role of Fortifications in Sieges

 During a siege, defenders and attackers experience profound psychological effects.
 Defenders often face heightened stress, fear, and uncertainty as they endure constant threats and shortages.
 The prolonged isolation and constant vigilance take a toll on their mental well-being, leading to heightened levels of anxiety and pressure.
 Additionally, defenders may grapple with the psychological impact of witnessing destruction and casualties within their fortified city.

-See also Exploring the Advancements of High-Altitude APCs
+See also Exploring the Role of Forward Observation Vehicle in Joint Operations

 Conversely, attackers also face unique psychological challenges during sieges.
 As they attempt to breach the fortifications and overcome the defenders, attackers may experience a mix of adrenaline-fueled excitement and apprehension.
 The high stakes of a siege, coupled with the unpredictability of warfare, can create a volatile emotional environment for the attackers.
 Furthermore, the pressure to achieve a successful outcome amidst casualties and setbacks can significantly impact their morale and psychological resilience.